Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 "This shit ain’t gonna be milk runs!
 Have you *read* the mission brief?"

 "Yup."
 Coombes looked back at the field again, where the HEAT wannabes were all being left in the dirt even as they gamely tried to keep up.
-"Now all we gotta do is get Walsh to believe it…"
+"Now all we gotta do is get Walsh to believe it..."

 ---